tazama-lf/Full-Stack-Docker-Tazama/README.md

 ```

 - Select one of the following `collection file` options:
    - If the authentication option has not been selected, then the `collection-file` is the full path to the location on your local machine where the `postman\1.1.
 (NO-AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json` file is located.
    - If authentication is deployed, use `postman\1.2.
 (AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json`.
    - If the demo UI is selected (which must be without Authentication) use `postman\1.3.
 (NO-AUTH-DEMO) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json`
+   - If the relay service is selected (which must be without Authentication) use `postman\1.4.
+(NO-AUTH-RELAY) Rule-901 End-to-End test - pain001/013 disabled.postman_collection.json`
  - The `environment-file` is the full path to the location on your local machine where the `postman\environments\Tazama-Docker-Compose-LOCAL.postman_environment.json` file is located.
  - If the path contains spaces, wrap the string in double-quotes.
  - We add the `--delay-request` option to delay each individual test by 500 milliseconds to give them evaluation time to complete before we look for the result in the database.

+For this example, where the source code and test scripts are located in the C:\Tazama\GitHub folder, the newman command will look like this `newman run "C:\Tazama\GitHub\postman\1.1.
+(NO-AUTH) Rule-901 End-to-End test - pain001-013 disabled.postman_collection.json" -e "C:\Tazama\GitHub\postman\environments\Tazama-Docker-Compose-LOCAL.postman_environment.json" --timeout-request 10200 --delay-request 500`

 **Output:**